CoinFabrik/geppetto/README.md

 Geppetto is a sophisticated Slack bot that facilitates seamless interaction with multiple AI models, including OpenAI's ChatGPT-4, DALL-E-3, and Google's Gemini model.
 This versatility allows for a variety of AI-driven interactions tailored to team requirements.
 This project is brought to you by [DeepTechia](https://deeptechia.io/), where the future of technology meets today’s business needs.

-## Features
+## Key Features

-1. **Flexible AI Model Integration and System Management:**
+### Flexible AI Model Integration and System Management

-   - Users can seamlessly switch between ChatGPT-4-turbo and Gemini to suit their specific interaction needs.
-ChatGPT-4-turbo is set as the default model.
+- Effortlessly switch between AI models such as ChatGPT and Gemini based on your needs.
+ChatGPT model gpt4-turbo is set as the default model
-   - You can send direct messages to the application and receive responses from Geppetto.
-Each message generates a conversation thread, and the application uses the message history to formulate coherent responses.
+- Directly message Geppetto to initiate dynamic conversation threads.
-   - The newly introduced LLM controller component allows the user to manage multiple AI models.
+- Manage multiple AI models with the advanced LLM controller component.
-   - Simplified installation and management process, facilitated by Docker deployment.
+- Enjoy an easy setup and management experience, powered by Docker.

-2. **Advanced Image Generation with DALL-E-3:**
+### Advanced Image Generation

-   - Leverage DALL-E-3 to generate creative and contextually relevant images directly within Slack conversations.
+- Utilize DALL-E-3 to create innovative and contextually apt images during your Slack conversations.

 ![Geppetto](/assets/Geppetto.gif)